linux-of-user/plexichat/src/plexichat/tests/README.md

-# NetLink Testing Framework
+# PlexiChat Testing Framework

-Comprehensive testing framework for NetLink with unified test execution, extensive coverage, and government-level security testing.
+Comprehensive testing framework for PlexiChat with unified test execution, extensive coverage, and government-level security testing.

 > **Note**: This documentation has been moved to [docs/testing-guide.md](../../docs/testing-guide.md)

 ## Overview

-This consolidated testing framework combines all NetLink test suites into a unified system with:
+This consolidated testing framework combines all PlexiChat test suites into a unified system with:

 - **Unit Tests**: Individual component testing
 - **Integration Tests**: Component interaction testing